Discontinued-M-Russo/Cmake_example/README.md

 # Cmake_example

-Simple example of a CLion project using CMake and Boost for testing
+Simple example of a CLion project using CMake and Boost for testing and logging